jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

+Summary statistic visualisation of mapping can be seen under `02-scripts.backup/099-16sResults.Rmd`

 #### R8.2.2 16S Clustering

-For this we can use QIIME to cluster the reads by similarity then assign a taxonomic 'name'.
-We will stick with OTU clustering rather than the more recent (and more powerful/statistically valid) ASV (amplicon sequence variant) methods.
-This is because we are not dealing directly with amplicon data, and we has also have damage which would affect reliability of assignment.
+To assign taxonomic identifications to the identified 16S reads, we used then used QIIME (v1.9) to cluster the reads by similarity, and assign a taxonomic 'name'.
+We remained with using OTU clustering rather than the more recent (and more powerful/statistically valid) ASV (amplicon sequence variant) methods.
+This is because we are not dealing directly with amplicon data, and we also have damage which would affect reliability of assignment.
 Finally, the more recent version of QIIME, QIIME2, has been made much less flexible for non-amplicon data (at the time of writing) and I couldn't work out how to adapt the data.
-For our rough preservational screening purposes using QIIME 1 is sufficient.
+For our rough preservational screening purposes using QIIME 1.9 was deemed sufficient.

-Firstly, we have to make a combined FASTA file containing all the 16S reads from all the samples.
+Firstly, we made a combined FASTA file containing all the 16S reads from all the samples.

 ```bash